 Events & Programs

-Thanks to a generous grant from Safeco Insurance, we are proud to present Exploration for All: Autism Early Open at Pacific Science Center.
-On the second Saturday of each month, through December 2017, all families affected by autism spectrum disorder are invited to explore Pacific Science Center during a special free morning visit from 8-10 a.m. – before we open to the public.
+We are proud to present Exploration for All at Pacific Science Center.
+Once each month, all families affected by autism spectrum disorder are invited to explore Pacific Science Center during a special free morning visit from 8-10 a.m. or free evening visit from 6:30-8:30 p.m. – when we are not open to the public (entry through our North Entrance only).
 Experience our exhibits without heavy crowds when we have softened general lighting and decreased the noise level and visual stimulation on interactive exhibits wherever possible.
 Additional accessibility resources can be found below.

 Stay informed about upcoming events related to this program.